"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 What to bring:

-Wash fabric and iron it before coming if you plan to wear trousers made from it if fit works out well first time.
+Wash any fabric you are bringing and iron it before coming if you plan to wearthe trousers made from it if fit works out well.
 Calico does not need washing as it will not be worn

 Glasses if needed for close up work